Skip To Main Content

 • Hamilton (5-17, 1-7 NESCAC) played its final home game of the regular season.

-• Tufts (18-4, 7-2 NESCAC), which is ranked No. 9 in the most recent D3hoop.com Top 25 poll, bounced back from a 65-62 setback at Amherst College on Friday, Feb.
+• Tufts (18-4, 7-2), which was ranked No. 9 in the most recent D3hoops.com Top 25 poll, bounced back from a 65-62 setback at Amherst College on Feb.
 6.

 How It Happened

-• Hamilton took its largest lead of 12 at 30-18 with 8:26 remaining following a 3-pointer by Keyhani and a free throw by Jalen Reese '27.
+• Hamilton took its largest lead of 12 points at 30-18 with 8:26 remaining following a 3-pointer by Keyhani and a free throw by Jalen Reese '27.

-• Tufts scored six straight over the next 1:34 of game action to cut its deficit in half.
-Gyimesi delivered a 3-pointer and a jumper on back-to-back possessions to make it 34-31 with 4:27 remaining, then Evan O'Reilly '29 drove into the paint and sank a floater at the other end to push the Hamilton lead back to five.
+• Tufts scored six straight over the next 1:34 of game action and cut its deficit in half.
+Gyimesi delivered a 3-pointer and a jumper on back-to-back possessions and made it 34-31 with 4:27 remaining.

-• A free throw by Reese with 2:45 remaining made it 39-36 in favor of the Continentals, but the Jumbos closed the half on a 12-0 run for a 48-39 lead at the intermission.
+• Evan O'Reilly '29 drove into the paint and sank a floater at the other end that pushed the Hamilton lead back to five.
+A free throw by Reese with 2:45 remaining made it 39-36 in favor of the Continentals, but the Jumbos closed the half on a 12-0 run for a 48-39 lead at the intermission.

 • The Jumbos shot a blistering 62.9% in the second half, going 22-of-35 from the field, including 7-of-11 from 3-point range.